t-bendet/Covid-Project/project guidelines/pseudo code.md

 - [x] functions for getting data (africa,confirmed cases) (isreal,all parms.....)
 - [x] divide to Regions total cases,new cases,total deaths,new deaths,total recovered,in critical condition,
 - [x] conteries :Confirmed Cases,Number of Deaths,Number of recovered,Number of critical condition
-- [ ] injecting data into chart js
+- [x] injecting data into chart js

 ## create elements and display data

-- [ ] hard code html general structure
+- [x] hard code html general structure
-- [ ] Q:what is created on the fly with j.s?
+- [x] Q:what is created on the fly with j.s?
-- [ ] Q:true/false for contennint btn?
-- [ ] manipulating data into the dom with pre-build grid/flex or any other method

 ## css